20 December 2019

 As peer and near-peer competitors continue to invest in capabilities that offset US legacy systems and processes, the Department of Defense’s (DOD) latest artificial intelligence (AI) strategy reflects an urgency for the US military to harness capabilities to achieve dominance and overmatch in the cognitive and virtual domains.
 In other words, there is a heightened sense within the Pentagon and among policymakers that, because US forces will be expected to fight in a more high-pressure environment, supremacy and superiority of legacy systems in the traditional physical domains – air, land, and sea – will be temporary at best.
-As a result, the operator’s “OODA” loop cycle (Observe, Orient, Decide, Act) must be compressed in the short-term to maximize RDA (Recognize, Decide, Act) potential.
+As a result, the operator’s “OODA” loop cycle (Observe, Orient, Decide, Act) must be compressed in the short-term to maximise RDA (Recognise, Decide, Act) potential.

 Among the components of the US military that have been experimenting with AI to increase efficiency, precision, and mobility of their operations and ISR capabilities, the US Special Operations Command (SOCOM) has had a long tradition of innovation.
-With a limited budget of $14 billion and plans to achieve “Small Unit Dominance,” SOCOM has embraced the use of smart and intelligent networked sensor technologies that come in smaller packages.
+With a limited budget of $14 billion and plans to achieve “Small Unit Dominance”, SOCOM has embraced the use of smart and intelligent networked sensor technologies that come in smaller packages.

 In recent months, researchers at SOCOM demonstrated how AI and sensors could be combined to enhance the performance of Special Operations Forces (SOF).
-For instance, the SOFWERX research facility tested a customized glove that enables hands-free, gesture-based manipulation of a virtual tactical air control map.
+For instance, the SOFWERX research facility tested a customised glove that enables hands-free, gesture-based manipulation of a virtual tactical air control map.
 Additionally, prototypes that boasted a capability to capture biometric signals that would enhance ISR capabilities were also showcased at the Genius Machines event that took place on December 10.
-One of them was a “physiological analysis tool” designed to allow operators to analyze the sentiments of the local population they come into contact with, thereby improving the decision-making process.
-In one simulation that featured an operator in a village that the Islamic State (IS) has been recruiting, the sensors would indicate whether village elders perceived the operator favorably, regardless of what they were saying.
+One of them was a “physiological analysis tool” designed to allow operators to analyse the sentiments of the local population they come into contact with, thereby improving the decision-making process.
+In one simulation that featured an operator in a village that the Islamic State (IS) has been recruiting, the sensors would indicate whether village elders perceived the operator favourably, regardless of what they were saying.

 The momentum behind SOCOM’s venture into machine learning and AI, as these experiments highlight, fits with their plans to translate the concept of the “Hyper-Enabled Operator” (HEO) into reality.
 The HEO concept, which was born out of the Tactical Assault Light Operator Suit (TALOS) program after the prototype was deemed not suitable for close combat, seeks to place a new emphasis on data and information technology to create new cognitive abilities for the individual SOF operator.
-In addition to improve social network visualizations and sentiment analysis, HEO capabilities have tremendous potential to improve the SOF’s specially designed toolkits for “sensitive site exploitation.”
+In addition, to improve social network visualisations and sentiment analysis, HEO capabilities have tremendous potential to improve the SOF’s specially designed toolkits for “sensitive site exploitation.”

-One of these toolkits include capabilities that provide higher probability of identification and characterization of high-value targets based on captured biometric data.
+One of these toolkits include capabilities that provide a higher probability of identification and characterisation of high-value targets based on captured biometric data.
 Earlier in October, SOCOM issued a Request for Information to identify potential qualify industry partners and capabilities for next-generation multi-modal biometrics that are capable of collecting and managing on-board storage of a person’s physiological traits such as fingerprints and even voice.
 Existing SOCOM biometric technologies fielded for “sensitive site exploitation” were used by the SOF during the raid on IS’ leader Abu Bakr al-Baghdadi to identify and confirm his presence in the compound.

 Written by Chonlawit Sirikupt, European Defence Researcher at Finabel – European Army Interoperability Centre